Cheonggyecheon River Walk

 Our cheesy rice arrives in a toilet shaped bowl while the cappuccino and green tea latte are served in mugs decorated with a small blue poo.
 After coffee, we walk around the corner to enjoy a fluffy, chocolate poop shaped pancake.

 Leaving the cafe, we walk through small streets and alleys of Samcheong-dong with small shops selling soap flowers, tea, coffee, souvenirs, thimble size succulents, art, and local food.
 We order two honey filled hotteok, Korean pancakes, from a small shop.
-Only having one left, we are able to watch as the batter become a hot, delicious treat.

 Having the options of royalty, commoner, or modern costumes we begin browsing the once traditional Korean dress of a ruler.
 Picking out a navy skirt to match Mitch’s outfit, I unknowingly choose the hanbok of a queen complete with a long plastic sword through a fake braided hair piece at the base of my neck.
 Since the skirts have no pockets, we are given a small matching purse to hold our belongings.
 After being dressed and styled, the royal king, queen, and princess are ready to visit Gyeongbokgung Palace.